SciML/BoundaryValueDiffEq.jl/docs/src/tutorials/unknown_parameters.md

 When there are unknow parameters in boundary value problems, we can estimated the unknown parameters by solving the BVP, it is quite useful in practical applications in dynamical optimziations and inverse problems.
 This approach allows us to incorporate both the governing differential equations and boundary conditions to infer parameters that may not be directly measurable.

 Let's walk through this functionality with an intuitive example.
-In the following tutorial, we use the [Mathieu equation](https://en.wikipedia.org/wiki/Mathieu_wavelet) which is a second-order differential equation, suppose the target unknow parameter is $\lambda$:
+In the following tutorial, we use the [Mathieu equation](https://en.wikipedia.org/wiki/Mathieu_wavelet) which is a second-order differential equation:

 ```math
 y''+(\lambda-2q\cos(2x))y=0
 ```

-`q` is a known real-valued parameter, with boundary conditions when `q=5`:
+where $\lambda$ is the unknow parameter we wish to estimate, `q` is a known real-valued parameter, with boundary conditions when `q=5`:

 ```math
 y'(0)=0,\ y'(\pi)=0